-Fall Term, 2012
+Fall Term, 2013

 Content: This course is an intensive introduction to modern astrophysics.
-It is expected that all entering Astronomy MSc students without an undergraduate degree in Astronomy will take this course in their first term of study.
-Topics include: astronomical terminology; spectra and radiative processes; stars, and stellar evolution; the Milky Way and external galaxies; the high-redshift universe and cosmology.
+It is expected that all entering Astronomy MSc students will take this course in their first term of study.
+Topics include: astronomical terminology; spectra and radiative processes; stars and stellar evolution; the Milky Way and external galaxies; the high-redshift universe and cosmology.